 We ensure consistency in who provides a child's care and support and how it is provided.
-Consistency in routines such as mealtimes, nap times and personal care provide our children with a sense of safety and security.
-We recognise these daily routines provide rich opportunities to connect with children and support their growth and development.
-We work closely with families and, when appropriate, children to administer medication safely.
+Consistent care and routines provide our children with a sense of safety and security.
+We recognise daily routines, such as snack time, provide rich opportunities to connect with children and support their growth and development.

+Where medication is needed, we work closely with families, and where appropriate children, to administer it safely.
 We are committed to the safety of all children and ensure our care and support approaches align with current best practice, guidance and policy.